Lobbying and Campaigning Contacts - Contents

 All government departments are now on GOV.UK – the following links should forward to the correct sections if they haven’t been updated by us yet.

-- Department of Communities and Local Government Includes planning issues.
+- Ministry of Housing, Communites and Local Government includes planning issues.

 - Department for Transport.